Table of Contents

 What is a stress test?

-A stress test evaluates how well your heart works during physical exertion.
-It helps detect coronary artery disease and assess overall heart function.
+A stress test evaluates how well your heart functions under physical exertion.
+It helps determine whether blood flow to the heart is adequate when demand increases, making it useful for detecting coronary artery disease and assessing overall cardiac performance.

 Types of Stress Tests

-- Treadmill ECG: You walk on a treadmill while connected to an ECG machine that monitors your heart’s response to exercise.
+- Treadmill ECG: You walk on a treadmill while connected to an ECG machine, which monitors your heart rate, rhythm, and electrical activity during exercise

-- Stress Echocardiography: This combines an echocardiogram with a stress test to visually check how the heart moves under stress.
+- Stress echocardiography: Combines a stress test with ultrasound imaging to assess how the heart muscle contracts under stress

 How is it performed?